 There is a municipal creche at 17 Place du Théâtre, and there are childcare centres in the Gare district at 29A Rue de Strasbourg and 92A Rue Adolphe Fischer.

 The tram now runs from Gare through the city to Kirchberg.

-Both areas are served by the tram, on a line that travels through Limpertsberg and Kirchberg to LuxExpo and will be extended from Gare to Cloche d'Or.
+Both areas are served by the tram, on a line that travels through Limpertsberg and Kirchberg to LuxExpo (which will be extended to Findel Airport) and Gare (which will be extended to Cloche d'Or)

-Bus lines 4, 7, 10, 14, 18, 19, 20,23, 27, 28, 29 and CN1 a all stop at the Gare Centrale, whilst buses 2,9 and 22 stop at Gare Rocade, and of course you have the Central Railway Station with national and international destinations.
-There are 12 Vel’OH bike stations and six car parks (Fort Neipperg, Fort Wedell, Nobilis, Plaza Liberty, Rocade and Gare).
+Bus lines 6, 7, 9, 11, 19, 22, 23, 27, 28, 29, 30, CN1, CN3 all stop at in Gare, and of course you have the Central Railway Station with national and international destinations.
+There are 9 Vel’OH bike stations and six car parks (Fort Neipperg, Fort Wedell, Nobilis, Plaza Liberty, Rocade and Gare).
 The parking des martyrs "Rousegaertchen" suffered severe fire damage in 2019 and is currently closed.

 Trains from the Central Railway Station run to northern Luxembourg, west to Arlon, south to France (Metz with some direct trains to Paris) and east to Trier.

 Despite its central location, if you choose to make Ville Haute your home, you'll find plenty of parks and green spaces, including Edmond Klein Park (City Park) complete with the wonderful Pirate ship playground featuring tube slides, tyre swings and water play features.